 If you understand this aspect, you will be in a better position to excel at your job.
 Let’s revisit each section from the “patient intake” article.
-You can use our free patient intake software for most of these challenges.
+You can use our patient intake software for most of these challenges.

 Patient demographics data